python/cpython/Doc/c-api/init.rst

 and execution tracing facilities.
 These are used for profiling, debugging, and coverage analysis tools.

-Starting with Python 2.2, the implementation of this facility was substantially revised, and an interface from C was added.
 This C interface allows the profiling or tracing code to avoid the overhead of calling through Python-level callable objects, making a direct C function call instead.
 The essential attributes of the facility have not changed; the interface allows trace functions to be installed per-thread, and the basic events reported to the trace function are the same as had been reported to the Python-level trace functions in previous versions.

 .. ctype:: int (*Py_tracefunc)(PyObject *obj, PyFrameObject *frame, int what, PyObject *arg)